Thomas A. Schroeder — Emeritus

 Ph.
 D., Purdue.

 1000 Pope Rd, MSB 312

 My research interests include mesoscale circulations, tropical meteorology and tropical cyclones.
 I have focused on weather and climate of Hawai‘i and severe weather and its impacts upon society.
-To this end I helped found and currently direct the Pacific El Niño Southern Oscillation (ENSO) Applications Center which provides experimental climate forecasts and applications information to a number of U.S.-affiliated Pacific Islands.
+To this end I helped found and formerly directed the Pacific El Niño Southern Oscillation (ENSO) Applications Center which provides experimental climate forecasts and applications information to a number of U.S.-affiliated Pacific Islands.

 Cao, J., T. Giambelluca, D. Stevens and T. Schroeder, 2006.
 Inversion variability in the Hawaii trade wind regime.
 J. Climate, in press.

 Chowdhury, Md R., P.S.
 Chu and T. Schroeder, 2006.
 ENSO and sea-level variability a diagnostic study for the U.S. Affiliated Pacific Islands.
 Theoretical and Applied Climatol., in press, available on line.

 Zhang, Y., Y-L Chen, T. Schroeder and K. Kodama, 2005.
 Numerical simulations of sea-breeze circulations in northwest Hawaii.
 Wea and Forecasting, 20, 827-846.

 Lyman, R., T. Schroeder, and G. Barnes, 2005.
 The heavy rain event of 29 October 2000 in Hana, Maui.
 Wea.
 Forecasting, 20, 397-414.

 Firing, Y., M. Merrifield, T. Schroeder and B. Qiu, 2004.
 Interdecadal sea-level fluctuations at Hawaii.
 J. Phys.
 Ocean, 34, 2514-2524.